Easy Conditioning far beyond Gaussian: Conclusion and perspectives

 Given the promising results of our method in the considered continuous framework, an important next step is to extend this methodology to handle mixed variables, which include both continuous and discrete components.
 Such an extension would be particularly relevant in medical applications where health outcomes of interest are often measured as categorical or dichotomous states.
-A possible route would be to to assume the discrete variables are discretizations of latent continuous variables as is common practice in latent class modelling frameworks.
+A possible route would be to assume the discrete variables are discretizations of latent continuous variables as is common practice in latent class modeling frameworks.
+One limitation of our work is the challenge of fitting copulas, especially as dimensionality increases.
+Specifically, for the GMCM, the number of parameters scales quadratically with dimension, making it feasible only for relatively low-dimensional problems.
+Moreover, we currently need to manually preset the number of mixture components in the GMCM, whereas an automated method for determining this would be beneficial.

+In higher-dimensional settings, other generative methods for sampling from a conditional density use tensor-train decomposition to approximate the joint density and sample from the conditional distribution by using the inverse Rosenblatt transform \cite{cui2023scalable}.
+This approach has been shown to have strong theoretical guarantees, however it requires a predetermined ordering of variables, which can limit its usefulness in tasks like imputation.

-Future research directions also include extending our method by implementing the algorithm for other dependence structures, such as mixtures of Student t-distributions and mixtures of skew normal distributions.
+Future research directions include extending our method by implementing the algorithm for other dependence structures, such as mixtures of Student t-distributions and mixtures of skew normal distributions.
 Additionally, we aim to extend our work to accommodate missing values in the observed sample.

-Finally, a deeper exploration of the theoretical properties of the proposed method could yield new insights and potentially pave the way for novel applications across various fields.